Weimar Hyperinflationary Depression

 Investing is about to become a totally different exercise.
 To safeguard income and savings, people will massively start to exchange paper fiat money for REAL MONEY and other tangible assets (LOCG).
 As a result, not only Gold and Silver will rise, but I expect the same to happen for the stock markets and/or at least for certain parts of it.
 Pure logic as a share is "A participation" in REAL ASSETS.

 It is not, however, the case that the economy within Germany continued to decline throughout the whole period 1919 – 1923.
-In 1920 the currency stabilized for a period of some 6 months. *The mark actually gained in value against foreign currencies so that prices of imported goods (commodities) fell by some 50%.
+In 1920, the currency stabilized for a period of some 6 months. *The mark actually gained in value against foreign currencies so that prices of imported goods (commodities) fell by some 50%.
 The price index remained almost constant, and the value of the German mark improved from approximately 1US$ to 69 German marks.
-The Weimar Government, it has been argued, could have introduced a stable currency at this point.
+It has been argued that the Weimar Government could have introduced a stable currency at this point.
 Instead, they continued to increase the amount of money in circulation – which is inflationary.
 The result was hyperinflation in 1923.

 |* This is EXACTLY the same we see today with the Dollar and the falling commodities.

 "By July 1922, the German Mark fell to 300 marks for $1; in November, it was at 9,000 to $1; by January 1923, it was at 49,000 to $1; by July 1923, it was at 1,100,000 to $1.
 It reached 2!
 5 trillion marks to $1 in mid-November 1923, varying from city to city.